intelligsystems/puppet-dhcp/README.md

 ### Beginning with dhcp

 The very basic steps needed for a user to get the module up and running.
-This

 ``` puppet
 include ::dhcp